Guangzhou Baiyun Railway Station (Guangzhou Metro)

-Guangzhou Baiyun Railway Station metro station (广州白云站 (廣州白雲站, Guǎngzhōu Báiyún Zhàn)) is a station on Line 12 of the Guangzhou Metro, which connects to Guangzhou Baiyun railway station of the national railway.
+Guangzhou Baiyun Railway Station metro station (广州白云站 (Guǎngzhōu Báiyún Zhàn)) is a station on Line 12 of the Guangzhou Metro, which connects to Guangzhou Baiyun railway station of the national railway.
 The station opened on 29 June 2025 with the opening of the western section of Line 12.

 Station structure

 With a total construction area of about 180,000 square meters, the station is divided into three sections, the north-south Lines 12 and 24 under the railway station east square, the north-south Line 22 under the railway station west square, and a reserved section for Foshan Metro Line 6 and another new line underneath the railway station structure.
 All three sections, when put together, resemble an "H" shape.
 When the metro station opened, nearly half the station was opened.

 This station is a cultural themed station on Line 12, and the overall design integrates the triple themes of the geological stratigraphy of Baiyun Mountain, the hydrological vein of the Pearl River, and the traffic flow of the national railway station above.

 In addition, toilets and a nursery room are located in the unpaid area of the concourse near Exit A, and at the east end of the Line 12 platform.